chuanlongZhou/polyglot-learner/README.md

 3. Include browser version and error messages

 ## Changelog

+### v1.1.2 - Quiz Configuration Memory
+- **NEW**: Quiz configuration is now automatically remembered between sessions
+- **NEW**: Last quiz settings (language selection, quiz type, question count, ordering) are preserved
+- **ENHANCED**: When opening quiz configuration, your last settings are automatically loaded
+- **IMPROVED**: Better user experience - no need to reconfigure quiz settings every time
+- **ENHANCED**: Settings are stored in IndexedDB and persist across browser sessions

+### v1.1.1 - Spelling Quiz Redesign
+- **FIXED**: Spelling quiz now shows correct question text (source language) instead of answer text
+- **FIXED**: Text input field now works properly with autofocus and proper event handling
+- **REMOVED**: Check Spelling button - answers are now checked automatically on Enter key
+- **FIXED**: Space key no longer triggers TTS for wrong words during spelling quiz
+- **NEW**: Dedicated SpellingQuiz component with cleaner, more focused design
+- **IMPROVED**: Better keyboard handling to prevent TTS interference during typing
+- **ENHANCED**: Spelling quiz now follows the same template pattern as choice quizzes
+- **IMPROVED**: More intuitive user experience with immediate answer validation

+### v1.1.0 - Complete Quiz System Redesign
+- **MAJOR**: Completely redesigned quiz system with comprehensive features
+- **NEW**: Quiz configuration dialog with language selection (including "All" option)
+- **NEW**: Multiple quiz types: Word meaning, sound-to-meaning, and spelling
+- **NEW**: Flexible question counts: 10, 15, 20, 25, or 50 questions per quiz
+- **NEW**: Advanced ordering options: Random, by last review, by error count, or by stars
+- **NEW**: Visual feedback system with check/cross indicators and color-coded answers
+- **NEW**: Audio integration with TTS for question and answer playback
+- **NEW**: Skip functionality with proper error tracking
+- **NEW**: Auto-advance with 5-second delay or space key navigation
+- **NEW**: Comprehensive results summary with detailed statistics
+- **NEW**: Character-by-character spelling validation with color feedback
+- **NEW**: Star rating functionality during quiz sessions
+- **ENHANCED**: Proper learned and error count tracking in word store
+- **IMPROVED**: Better user experience with intuitive quiz flow
+- **ENHANCED**: Support for "All" languages in both question and answer selection
+- **IMPROVED**: Smart answer option generation that avoids same-language pairs

+### v1.0.9
+- **NEW**: Added "learned" column to track successful learning attempts
+- **NEW**: Learned column appears in List view table between Stars and Errors columns
+- **NEW**: Sort by learned count functionality (most/least learned first)
+- **NEW**: CSV import/export support for learned column
+- **ENHANCED**: All new words default to 0 learned count
+- **IMPROVED**: Better progress tracking with separate learned and error counters
+- **ENHANCED**: Updated TypeScript types to include learned field

+### v1.0.8
+- **NEW**: Added "Download Example" button in List view for easy CSV template access
+- **NEW**: Example CSV file with 50 common words in 4 languages (English, French, Chinese, Japanese)
+- **ENHANCED**: Users can now quickly get started by downloading the example CSV file
+- **IMPROVED**: Better onboarding experience for new users
+- **ENHANCED**: Example file includes proper CSV format with all required columns

+### v1.0.7
+- **NEW**: Group navigation for multiple card mode
+- **NEW**: Previous/Next group buttons to navigate through pages of cards
+- **NEW**: Keyboard arrow key support (← →) for group navigation in multiple card mode
+- **NEW**: Group counter display showing current group and total groups
+- **ENHANCED**: Better navigation experience for large word sets in multiple card mode
+- **IMPROVED**: More intuitive study flow with clear group boundaries
+- **ENHANCED**: Updated UI instructions to show group navigation shortcuts

+### v1.0.6
+- **NEW**: Auto-flip-back functionality for multiple card mode
+- **NEW**: Cards in multiple card mode now automatically flip back to front after 2 seconds
+- **ENHANCED**: Improved user experience with automatic card state management
+- **ENHANCED**: Better timeout management to prevent conflicts between different card interactions
+- **IMPROVED**: More intuitive study flow for multiple card review sessions

+### v1.0.5
+- **NEW**: Different card styles for single and multiple card modes
+- **NEW**: Single card mode features larger text (2.5rem) and full height (300px) for better focus
+- **NEW**: Multiple card mode features compact design with smaller text (1.5rem) and height (200px)
+- **NEW**: Default cards per page changed to 15 for multiple card mode
+- **ENHANCED**: Dynamic styling based on card mode with responsive design
+- **IMPROVED**: Better visual hierarchy and readability in both card modes
+- **ENHANCED**: Card components now accept cardMode prop for flexible styling

 ### v1.0.4
 - **NEW**: Added comprehensive star rating system for vocabulary organization